Simply Safe Dividends Review

 Pitfalls of Dividend Investing

-Like most mainstream fintech apps, SSD aims to make engagement as simple and frictionless as possible.
-Users provide financial information and list their dividend stocks as SSD consolidates and analyzes the data to generate a simplified bird’s eye view through the dashboard.
+Like most mainstream fintech apps, Simply Safe Dividends aims to make engagement as simple and frictionless as possible.
+Users provide financial information and list their dividend stocks.
+Meanwhile, Simply Safe Dividends consolidates and analyzes the data to generate a simplified bird’s eye view through its online dashboard.

-I can’t stress how convenient some of the tools are.
-Instead of having to look up the dividend payouts for each stock in a brokerage account and manually keeping track in a notebook or Excel, SSD provides a super convenient Income Calendar that tracks and displays upcoming dividend payments so users can plan their budgets accordingly for the income.
-This is a boon for budgeting especially for retirees on a fixed income.
+I can’t stress enough how convenient some of the tools in Simply Safe Dividends are.
+Instead of having to look up the dividend payouts for each stock in a brokerage account and manually keeping track in a notebook or Excel, Simply Safe Dividends provides a super convenient Income Calendar that tracks and displays upcoming dividend payments so users can plan their budgets accordingly.
+This is a boon for budgeting, especially for retirees on a fixed income.

 Dividend Safety Score

-The Portfolio holdings provides a nice view of the underlying company metrics in your dividend portfolio.
-SSD analyzes the underlying companies to determine the risk of a dividend cut and derives a Dividend Safety Score.
+The Portfolio holdings provide a nice view of the underlying company metrics in your dividend portfolio.
+Simply Safe Dividends analyzes the underlying companies to determine the risk of a dividend cut and derives a Dividend Safety Score.
 Safer dividends generate a higher score and likely have lower dividend yields.

 However, the more useful facet are the Dividend Safety Scores of the riskier companies.
-These are the types of stocks that carry a high-yield but have the risk of dividend cuts or even worse, bankruptcy.
-I like to keep a close eye on these income producers and pay attention to any alerts generated by SSD.
-Any change in a holding’s dividend (raise or cut) will trigger an email alert notifying the change amount and how it affects your income stream.
+These are the types of stocks that carry a high-yield but have the risk of dividend cuts or, even worse, bankruptcy.
+I like to keep a close eye on these income producers and pay attention to any alerts generated by Simply Safe Dividends.
+Any change in a company’s dividend (raise or cut) will trigger an email alert notifying the change amount and how it affects your income stream.

 For investors that know what they want, they can use the Dividend Screener.
-Users can input their preferences including sector, dividend yield ranges, dividend safety score, and annual dividend increase streak ranges.
+Users can input their preferences, including sector, dividend yield ranges, dividend safety score, and annual dividend increase streak ranges.
 It’s amazing how many different stocks that I wasn’t even aware of pop up on this screen.
-It is critical to do deeper research on the less known companies but SSD provides the tools for this task.
+It is critical to do deeper research on the less known companies, but Simply Safe Dividends provides the tools for this task.